Frequently asked questions

 In an emergency, members should always seek care at the closest hospital.
 Care for an emergency medical condition will be covered as in-network (even if the member doesn’t otherwise have out-of-network benefits), though out-of-pocket costs will vary depending on their health plan benefits.

 If your doctor is leaving our network and you’re pregnant, we'll work with you to ensure you can continue receiving care from them.
-There are policies in place to protect pregnant women in this situation.
+There are policies in place to protect pregnancy and postpartum care with your current providers and care team.

 About the provider network